per1234/EtherEvent/README.md

   - Type: const char
 - Returns: none

-`EtherEvent.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read.
+`EtherEvent.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read. readEvent() or flushReceiver() must be called before the next event can be received.
 - Parameters: ethernetServer - the EthernetServer object created in the Ethernet setup of the user's sketch
   - Type: EthernetServer
 - Returns: Number of chars in the event including the null terminator at the end of the string.